MITgcm/MITgcm/doc/examples/global_oce_optim/global_oce_optim.rst

 Comparison of the initial temperature error (top, right) and heat flux adjustment (bottom, left) shows that the system basically increased the heat flux out of the ocean where temperatures were too warm and vice-versa.
-Obviously, heat flux uncertainties are not the sole responsible for temperature errors and the heat flux adjustment partly compensates the poor representation of narrow currents (Western boundary currents, equatorial currents) at :math:`4\times4^\circ` resolution.
+Obviously, heat flux uncertainties are not solely responsible for temperature errors, and the heat flux adjustment partly compensates the poor representation of narrow currents (Western boundary currents, equatorial currents) at :math:`4\times4^\circ` resolution.
 This is allowed by the large *a priori* error on the heat flux :numref:`tut_global_optim_errors`.